 Professional Background: Dr. Anuar Ayazbekov is Director of the Institute of Diplomacy of the Academy of Public Administration under the President of the Republic of Kazakhstan.
 Prior to joining the GSPP, Dr. Ayazbekov held positons at the Ministry of Foreign Affairs of Kazakhstan, the Administration of the President of Kazakhstan, and at the Kazakhstan Institute for Strategic Studies.
 He also was a visiting research fellow at the John Hopkins University Central Asia-Caucasus Institute and the Japan Institute for International Affairs.
 Dr. Ayazbekov holds a PhD in International Relations from the University of St.Andrews.
 His professional interests include Central Asian politics, foreign policy analysis and historiography of Kazakhstan diplomacy.

 ENC Academic Council Member and Associate Professor at the Department of International Relations and Regional Studies of KIMEP University (Kazakhstan) and the Director of the KIMEP Central Asian Studies Center (CASC).

-Areas of Expertise: Central Asian politics and security, Eurasian geopolitics, energy security, and Kazakhstan’s foreign policy.
+Areas of Expertise: Central Asian politics and security, Eurasian geopolitics, energy security, Kazakhstan’s foreign policy.

 Professional Background: Assoc.
 Prof. Kassenova holds her PhD in International Cooperation Studies from Nagoya University (Japan).
 She taught many courses including Fundamentals to International Relations, Comparative Politics, U.S.-Central Asia Relations, Russia-Central Asia Relations, Asian Security: Theory and Practice, and Japan in Global Politics at KIMEP University.
 Assoc.
 Prof. Kassenova has many publications including “Kazakhstan’s Policy Toward Afghanistan: Context, Drivers and Outcomes” in “Afghanistan and Its Neighbors After the NATO Withdrawal” (2016) edited by Christian Bleuer.

 ENC Academic Council Member and Professor of the Kazakh-German University in Almaty in Kazakhstan.

-Areas of Expertise: Logic, methodology and philosophy of science; international security theories; military and political security of the Central Asian countries; and weak states’ security.
+Areas of Expertise: Logic, methodology and philosophy of science, international security theories, military and political security of the Central Asian countries, weak states’ security.